slamora/brackets-wiki/Preview-Images-Research.md

     * _[pthiess] I do agree there might be some hidden work or potential to break extensions in case the extension tries to alter the immutable document._
 * extra work to maintain EditorManager.focusEditor
 * Documents class gains in complexity, no separation of concerns for text and image documents, seems harder to maintain if new editors are added, i.e. image editors, hex editor, ...
-* Find, Replace, QuickOpen UI needs to be disabled, unless we feel ok with the clutter.
 * Not clean enough to enable editable binary content, i.e. to enable an image editor

 ### Peter's updated proposal